Grummyyy/CPLiteServer/README.md

 **NOTE: NODEJS CAN ONLY RUN JAVASCRIPT.
 SO NOT PHP.
 THE MEDIASERVER THAT IS INCLUDED (WHICH YOU CAN DOWNLOAD ON A DIFFERENT LINK IN THIS DOC) CONTAINS PHP FILES, BUT ARE UNACCESSABLE BY A METHOD THAT CPLITESERVER USES.**

 ##

+### Starting the servers

+To start CPLiteServer, cd to the folder and enter the command in CMD: *node server.js* and it should start.

+To start the register, cd to the register folder and enter the command in CMD: *node server.js*.

 ### Outro and contact
 For any issues, you can contact me on: